artefactual/archivematica-docs/getting-started/troubleshooting/error-handling.rst

    Redo normalization option in drop-down menu of Approve normalization job

-Archivematica will send an email when normalization errors occur.
+Archivematica will send an :ref:`email <email-failure>` when normalization errors occur.
 Information given in the email report:

 * UUID of the pipeline
 * Name and UUID of the SIP